Xesenix/webpack-scaffold/readme.md

 ### Additional environmental configuration via _.env_ file

-If you need to add any secret configuration to your project you can use similar proccess of replacing source code as above with variables provided in _.env_ file.
+If you need to add any secret configuration to your project you can use similar process of replacing source code as above with variables provided in _.env_ file.
 For example:

 _file: .env_